Metro D Line (Minnesota): Background

 The Metropolitan Council, the metropolitan planning organization for the Twin Cities, completed a 2030 Transit Master Study for the region in 2008 which identified arterial bus network corridors and encouraged further study of arterial bus rapid transit projects.
 The study identified some corridors that the potential for high ridership but lacked the necessary space for dedicated running way for transit.
 The Council set the goal of doubling transit ridership by 2030 in their 2030 Transportation Policy Plan and identified implementing arterial bus rapid transit as a method of increasing ridership.
 Metro Transit began study of 11 corridors for their potential for arterial bus rapid transit in 2011–2012 in the Arterial Transitway Corridors Study.
 Those 11 routes served 90,000 riders per weekday, which was close to half of the total ridership for urban routes.
 Ridership on implemented routes was predicted to increase 20 to 30 percent after the first year of opening.
 Corridors were evaluated on capital and operating costs, potential ridership, and travel time savings.
 At the time, an opening for the first BRT line was hoped to open in 2014.
 The A Line was selected as the first corridor for study in 2012 with the line opening in 2016.

 The Chicago Avenue corridor was one of the original 11 corridors identified in the Arterial Transitway Corridors Study but it did not include the northern section of Route 5 which travels from downtown Minneapolis to Brooklyn Center Transit Center via Emerson and Fremont Avenues.
 An addendum to the study added the Penn Avenue corridor and the Chicago-Fremont corridor.
 The Chicago-Fremont corridor combined both the northern and southern portions of Route 5 together.
-While the original Arterial Transitway Corridors Study was ongoing, the Bottineau LRT project was undergoing planning stages that could have placed the LRT line on Penn Avenue.
-The Penn Avenue corridor was determined to be too narrow and not possible without significant right of way impacts so the Bottineau LRT alignment was moved to along Olson Memorial Highway and the BNSF freight corridor.
+While the original Arterial Transitway Corridors Study was ongoing, the Metro Blue Line Extension project was undergoing planning stages that could have placed the LRT line on Penn Avenue.
+The Penn Avenue corridor was determined to be too narrow and not possible without significant right of way impacts so the Metro Blue Line Extension alignment was moved to along Olson Memorial Highway and the BNSF freight corridor.
 This alignment would avoid most of north Minneapolis but the city of Minneapolis agreed to the decision in exchange for moving two bus rapid transit projects that travelled through north Minneapolis to Brooklyn Center Transit Center to the top of the development schedule.
 The Penn Avenue corridor was identified as the C Line and in 2014 became the second arterial bus rapid transit project to start development after the B Line project was postponed so the corridor could undergo study as the Riverview Corridor.
 The C Line opened in 2019.